elastic/stream/README.md

 ### Options

-- `azure-event-hub-connection-string`: The connection string to connect to the Event Hub
+- `azure-event-hub-connection-string`: The connection string to connect to the Event Hub.
-- `azure-event-hub-namespace`: The FullyQualifiedNamespace is the Event Hubs namespace name (ex: myeventhub.servicebus.windows.net)
+- `azure-event-hub-namespace`: The fully qualified domain name of the Event Hubs namespace.
+This it the Event Hubs namespace followed by `servicebus.windows.net` (e.g. myeventhub.servicebus.windows.net).
-- `azure-event-hub-name`: The name of the Event hub
+- `azure-event-hub-name`: The name of the Event hub.